grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/02 Automated performance testing.md

 ### Pre-production test environment

 As touched upon in the previous section, on branching strategy, the test environment is the third point to consider.
 We point out "pre-production" specifically as that is the best practices when it comes to load testing.
-If your team is at the maturity level of running chaos experiments in productionn then fine, run load test in production as well.
+If your team is at the maturity level of running chaos experiments in production then fine, run load test in production as well.
 If not, stick to pre-production.

 Things to consider with your test environment: